 Ranchers in the Owens Valley didn't take too kindly to the aqueduct that drained their underground springs and

 diverted water to Los Angeles.
-By 1924, the City of L.A.'s Deparment of Water and Power had experienced
+By 1924, the predecessor agencies to the city of L.A.'s Department of Water and Power had experienced

 several instances of sabotage.
 The St. Francis Dam in San Francisquito Canyon was